Cheap Basement Waterproofing — Most Expensive Thing Homeowners Can Do

 To be clear, there is nothing wrong with trying to save money on basement waterproofing and there are a few reasonable ways to do it.
 The best way is for the homeowner to make sure that he or she is hiring the best basement waterproofing contractor for their needs and making sure they understand the contractor’s estimate and the nature and extent of the work to be done.

-Similarly, a DIY approach can be effective in certain areas, especially when the homeowner has the right skills and tools to do the job and doesn’t overestimate what they can do.
+Similarly, DIY approach can be effective in certain areas, especially when the homeowner has the right skills and tools to do the job and doesn’t overestimate what they can do.
 Installing a sump pump, cleaning gutters and possibly installing downspout extensions can be done successfully by a homeowner.

 In general, basement waterproofing is a labor-intensive process that often involves breaking up concrete, creating significant excavations and hauling large amounts of soil and debris.
 This alone makes it difficult for a homeowner to attempt on his or her own.